 Hurray!
 It’s Thanksgiving once again, another November, another year gone by, and another time to feast with dear friends.
-This is the eleventh Thanksgiving Menu-Poem and we are celebrating the great poet and art critic Bill Berkson.
-For two thousand and twelve we are celebrating with a twelve-course meal over twelve hours.
-A quick note, on the following pages we have everything Bill Berkson; including a full biography with links to poems, reviews and interviews.
-Hurray!
+This is the twelfth Thanksgiving Menu-Poem but we are celebrating in a new fashion this year.